ubc-cirrus-lab/unfaasener/README.md

 ## Acknowledgments

-This work was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and The University of British Columbia (UBC).
 We are also thankful for cloud resources made available to us by the Digital Research Alliance of Canada, the Google Cloud Research Credits program, and the AWS Cloud Credit for Research program.

+In addition to authors of our paper (Ghazal Sadeghian, Mohamed Elsakhawy, Mohanna Shahrad, Joe Hattori, and Mohammad Shahrad), we acknowledge others how helped us improve UnFaaSener.
+Xiaoyang Sofia Zhang assisted in enhancing multi-host features, and Parshan Javanrood played an important role in optimizing solver performance.